-- 29. QMUL has a responsibility to ensure that those students who graduate from a primary medical or dental qualification are fit to practise.
+32.18.
+QMUL has a responsibility to ensure that those students who graduate from-a- primary medical or dental qualification are fit to practise.
 This responsibility extends to Foundation Year One (F1) Doctors.
-Students registered on programmes leading to a primary medical or dental qualification are subject both to the Code of Student Discipline and any other codes and policies that inform their professional conduct.
-Complaints of misconduct about students registered on such programmes may also give rise to concerns about a student's fitness to practise and are reported to the Professional Capability Committee in all cases. - 30.
+Students registered on programmes leading to a primary medical or dental qualification are subject both to the Code of Student Discipline and any other codes and

+33.19.
 In applying the Code of Student Discipline, account is not taken of fitness to practise.
-The outcome is reported to the Professional Capability Committee which may wish to take appropriate action in its own right, including referral to the Fitness to Practise Committee.
-Where the misconduct has been proven through the Student Disciplinary Regulations, the Professional Capability Committee and/or Fitness to Practise Committee do not rehear the case but consider capability and fitness to practise in the light of the misconduct and outcome of the disciplinary procedures. - 31.
-In all cases, actions taken under the Assessment Offences Regulations, where the offence is proven, are reported to the Professional Capability Committee.
+The outcome is reported to the Professional Capability Committee which may wish to take appropriate action in its own right, including referral to the Fitness to_Practise Committee.
+Where the misconduct has been proven through the Student Disciplinary Regulations, the Professional Capability Committee and/or Fitness to Practise Committee do not rehear the case but consider capability and fitness to practise in the light of the misconduct and outcome of the disciplinary procedures.

+34. In all cases, actions taken under the Assessment Offences Regulations, where the offence is proven, are reported to the Professional Capability Committee.

-Other College Regulations
+Other College QMUL Regulations

-Allegations of breaches of other QMUL regulations, for example Halls of Residence Regulations, Library Regulations and Computing Regulations, are normally dealt with in accordance with those regulations.
+Allegations of breaches of other QMUL regulations, for example Halls of Residence Regulations, The Library Code of Conduct, Library Regulations and ITS Policies, particularly the DG29 Acceptable Use of IT, and Computing Regulations, are normally dealt with in accordance with those regulations.
 Repeated or more serious misconduct or breaches of these regulations may also be dealt with under this Code.